Key points about typhoid

 • tiredness

-• a rash made up of small pink spots on the trunk of your body
+• a rash made up of small pink spots on the central body

 • constipation

-See your doctor as soon as you think you might have typhoid.
-Your doctor will ask if you have been overseas recently.
+Your healthcare provider will ask if you have been overseas recently.
 They will also ask you to do a blood test and provide a sample of your stools (poo) or urine (wee).

-If your symptoms get worse, see your doctor as soon as possible.
+If your symptoms get worse, see your healthcare provider as soon as possible.
 They may give you a different type of antibiotic.

 You need to stay off work so you don’t spread the infection.
 You can go back to work as soon as you feel better unless you work with food, young children, elderly people or people with poor health.
 If you do, you will need to do another stool sample to be sure the bacteria have gone.